brunocroh/notify-me/README.md

 </h4>

 <p align="center">
-    Create notifications on your OS from terminal or node
+    Create notifications on your OS from terminal or code
 </p>
 <p align="center">
   <a href="https://badge.fury.io/js/local-package-manager">